kaigon/chipmunkbay---hugo/content/chipmunkbay/2010-01-20-turn-light.md

 layout: post
 date: 2010-01-20T08:01:55+00:00
 url: /2010/01/20/turn-light/
-hovertext:
+alt:
   - "They're not the same curtains."
-categories:
+characters:
+  - shawn
+  - ninja monkey
+tags:
-  - Chipmunk Bay
+  - shawn's cat
+comic: 200100120.png

 ---
 I wrote this story arc over three years ago when I began the sprinkles gags.
-Each part was scripted out.
-Karen tricks Jacob into eating sprinkles, and the cat explodes as a result.

-Last month, after I started drawing the strips again, picking up the story where it had left off, my parents&#8217; cat died in an similar fashion (probably unrelated to sprinkles though).
-I&#8217;m not clear on the details, but it was apparently a tumor or something.
-That exploded.

-So, should my family be reading this&#8230; I was not &#8216;inspired&#8217; by Ozzie&#8217;s passing.
-The timing is just a really really bad coincidence.
+It's based on a true story.
+My dad bought some groceries as a kid.
+His parents were in financial strain, but nonetheless he snuck in a purchase of a sprinkle-covered donut for himself.
+Then on the way a woman was killed and dragged by a bus right in front of his eyes.
+Kid-logic dictates that it was his fault for being selfish and treating himself to some sprinkles.

+Fast-forward to now.
+I have a character who believes that when he eats sprinkles he can kill people.
+He eats sprinkles, and a cat explodes.

+Last month my parents&#8217; cat essentially exploded in their bathtub.
+Tumor or something.
+But it actually exploded.

+I know it happened before I drew these strips (though I didn't find out until a couple days ago), but maybe there's something to this whole 'sprinkles are bad luck' thing after all.

+(I'm never going to stop eating sprinkles)